A list of characters affiliated with the Cult of Kosmos in Assassin's Creed: Odyssey.

 - Believing Their Own Lies: Some of the Cult's members have become obsessed with the Cult's mysticism, resulting in them actually revering the Kosmos concept as if it were a god.

-- Big Bad Ensemble: How the Cult of Kosmos is organized, in stark contrast to the Big Bad-centric Templar Order of past games.
+- Big Bad Ensemble: How the Cult of Kosmos is organized, in stark contrast to the Big Bad-centric Order of the Ancients and Templar Order of past games.
 Its nine leaders operate autonomously for the most part, with each 'sage' assigned various roles in the overall agenda.
 The closest position they have to a central figure, the Ghost of Kosmos, is really more of an organizer and she has already lost her influence to Deimos by the time you track her down.
 The main storyline only unveils three of the Cult's leaders, which forces the player to track down five more as a separate arc before finally confronting the ninth figure.
 Even then, this final cultist will only appear after all the other 43 cultists have been dealt with.

 - Black Cloak: When concealing their identities, they wear voluminous black cloaks and robes, as well as white drama masks.